 Notes

-- Salting the eggplant before cooking is an optional step, but I do think it helps its flavor and texture
+- Salting the eggplant before cooking is an optional step, but I do think it improves its flavor and texture

 - Make-ahead option: You can prepare the sauce and roast the eggplant one day in advance.
 Store them in the fridge in separate containers.